Basics

 Diagnostic abductive reasoning

-Diagnostic abductive reasoning is commonly used in fields like medicine and engineering, where identifying the cause of a specific problem or symptom is crucial.
+Diagnostic abductive reasoning is commonly used in fields like medicine and engineering, where researchers look to identify the cause of a specific problem or symptom.
 In this form, practitioners use their expertise and available evidence to generate a probable inference about the most likely cause of a given issue, balancing between different potential explanations.

 Abductive reasoning is used in many fields including medicine and engineering.
 Photo by ABRAHAM POPOCATL.